 Joe Hall is a writer, educator, and researcher in Buffalo and Ithaca, New York.

 Joe is the author of three collections of poetry: Someone’s Utopia, The Devotional Poems, and Pigafetta Is My Wife (Black Ocean 2013 & 2010).
 With Chad Hardy, he co-authored The Container Store Vols I & II (SpringGun 2012).
 With Cheryl Quimba, he co-authored May I Softly Walk (Poetry Crush 2014).
 With Ryan Kaveh Sheldon and Angela Veronica Wong, he participates in Hostile Books, a publishing collective dedicated to radical materiality.

 Hall has taught community based creative writing workshops through the Worker Center in Buffalo and Just Buffalo Literary Center.
 He has eight years of university teaching experience including introductory, intermediate, and advanced creative writing workshops as well as environmental literature.
 For all of this work, he was compensated very little.
 Please do not approach him with any more part-time teaching “opportunities.”
 Please do organize against your administration for a more just distribution of the wealth of the university.

-Hall received a PhD in Literature from the University at Buffalo, SUNY in 2018 where he wrote a dissertation on liquid commons in literature.
+He received a PhD in Literature from the University at Buffalo, SUNY in 2018 where he wrote a dissertation on liquid commons in literature.
 In 2015, The Journal of Post Colonial Studies published his article on figures of water and waste in Palestinian literature.
 He has another article forthcoming in Eighteenth-Century Fiction.